Listed below are links (in blue) for podiatric physicians

 Florida Board of Podiatric Medicine

-The Florida Board of Podiatric Medicine is the state agency entrusted with the responsibility of licensing Podiatric Physicians and regulating the practice of Podiatric Medicine in the State of Florida.
+The Florida Board of Podiatric Medicine is the state agency entrusted with the responsibility of licensing Podiatric Physicians and Podiatric X-Ray Assistants as well as regulating the practice of Podiatric Medicine in the State of Florida.

 Florida Department of Business and Professional Regulation (DBPR)